malmarz/website/content/en/courses/350/final-project/_index.md

  1. Determine that the work was done by the group and not a 3rd party.
 The group could receive a zero on this project if they received outside assistance.
 Remember, this is an investment in your self.
 Work hard to gain the experience.
  2. Determine that the application works as expected.
  3. Evaluate bonus grades which.
 Your group is expected to list all additions done to the project worthy of a bonus grade in a section named **Bonus Items** in the Readme file of the project.
 List additional features to the requirements and any Django features you used that we did not explain in class.
 Be sure to list the file and line number that feature was implemented so your instructor can confirm its use. **Failure to follow this instruction would mean that the project team would not receive any bonus points, only listed bonus items will receive grades**.
+You can get ideas for bonus activities by reading the [advanced django section]({{< ref "django-advanced" >}}).